RaphaelHebert/nsdpy/docs/main.md

     --information

 For the fasta files: add the Taxon name, protein ID (for the cds option only), TaxIDs and lineage to the information lines.
+__In the output fasta files the taxon name is written without any spaces, eventual spaces are replaced by '_'.__ This is to help parsing these files automatically.
 For the tsv files the header line will appears to be: name (organism name), SeqID (accession version number and protein ID), TaxID,	Lineage, sequence length, sequence.